patybn3/hired-client-react/README.md

 ## Other dependencies

-This project used Styles Components CSS for styling.
+This project used Styled Components CSS for styling.
 To install styled components:
 1. `npm install styled-components` - You might see the following message:
   - `npm WARN bootstrap@4.3.1 requires a peer of jquery@1.9.1 - 3 but none is installed.
 You must install peer dependencies yourself.